poosomooso/Gaygents/reports/final_report.md

 ## Abstract

 Ortega and Hergovich, in their paper “The Strength of Absent Ties” [1] model marriages in social networks as influenced by online dating.
 They find that there are far more interracial couples and that couples have higher compatibility as a result of online dating (modeled by the addition of more interracial connections), and that the marriages are stronger.
-Ortega and Hergovich’s only model heterosexual marriages, so we modify the model to see if their result holds when not all of the marriages are heterosexual.
+Ortega and Hergovich’s only model heterosexual marriages, so we modify the model to see if their result holds when not all of the marriages are heterosexual and find that it does.
+We also modify the model to see if personality differences that correspond to race or gender affect this dynamic, and find that compatibility differences corresponding to genders affects the choice of partner's gender dramatically in an all-bisexual society.
+The number of interracial marriages decrease linearly with the compatibility differences in race.

-We find that interracial relationships are more common and marriages are stronger as a result of increasing the probability of interracial connections for an all-bisexual society as well.
-We also find that the effect (on compatibility) of increasing the probability of interracial connections is weaker in an all-bisexual society.
-When bisexual agents of the same sex tend to have a higher compatibility with each other, **[result here?
-When the compatibility with the same gender of the bisexual agents increases even slightly, there is rapid increase in preference of same gender partners, until the number of same gender couples reaches the maximum.]**.

-We also investigate what happens if people of the same race tend to have higher compatibility with each other and find **[result here]**.

 ## Methodology and Modeling Decisions
 Ortega and Hergovich model marriages in social networks to find how online dating affects what they define as welfare metrics for the society: racial integration and strength of marriages.
 They find that online dating, which they model by increasing the probability of interracial connections, results in more interracial marriages and that marriages overall are stronger.